cs109/2015/pages/syllabus.md

 0 = Did not participate / did not hand in

-A weighted overall average of 10 constitutes a perfect grade and is equivalent to an A. A combination of 10s and 8s end up being A- to B, and so on.
-An average of better than 5 is required to pass the course.
 Teaching Fellows will evaluate your work holistically beyond mechanical correctness and focus on the overall quality of the work.

 In addition to the scores the Teaching Fellows will give detailed written feedback.